 11. Ninja Forms: Best solution for WordPress

 Ninja Forms is a plug-in for WordPress that allows you to easily create any kind of form for your site.
 They have a number of templates you can use – these are nice-looking, though not overly concerned about design and branding.

 Installation is fairly easy to do, just go to Plugins (in the WordPress backend) and add new.
-You can get started with Ninja Forms immediately by using their ready-made contact form or build your own.
+You can get started with Ninja Forms immediately by using their ready-made contact form or build your own custom forms.
 The Personal plan ($99/year) allows you to connect your forms to an email marketing service like ActiveCampaign or ConvertKit.
-You will also be able to accept payments through PayPal Express.
+You will also be able to set up payment forms thanks to the integration with PayPal Express.
 If you need more add-ons, you can purchase these on top of your yearly plan.

 If you have multiple sites then you’ll benefit from their Professional plan ($199/year), which allows for up to 20 sites and the ability to integrate your forms anywhere through the use of webhooks.